kyma-project/btp-manager/README.md

 - Kubernetes cluster, or [k3d](https://k3d.io) for local installation
 - [jq](https://github.com/stedolan/jq)

+> [!WARNING]
->**CAUTION:** You also need the `kyma-system` Namespace.
+> You also need the `kyma-system` Namespace.
 If you don't have it in your cluster, use the following command to create it:
 > ```bash
 > kubectl create namespace kyma-system
 > ```